 At this point some might be wondering that it seems I’ve talked quite a lot about bodies.
 You might be wondering, “Aren’t you over-emphasizing the body?
 Shouldn’t you also talk about the soul?
 How do we care for our soul?”
 Good point.
 How do we care for our soul?

 First of all, what is the soul?
 Pixar is set to release their next animated movie, Soul, this week, and I’m looking forward to how they describe the soul.
 There are Christian theologians who have misgivings about the immaterial or spiritual part of life.
 Is the soul just our thoughts?
 Is the soul just the inner part of what it means to be human, but not necessarily a separate spiritual being?

 What I do know for sure, though, is that God the Son, who was spirit, took on human flesh and was born as a human baby with a body.
 We call that incarnation, which is a fancy word that means “to take on a body” or “to take on flesh.”
-God, when Jesus was growing as a baby inside his mother Mary’s womb, now had skin just like us.
+God, when Jesus was growing as a baby inside his mother Mary’s womb, now had skin and bones just like us.
 It is a dramatic miraculous moment.

 Think about how God identifies with us at that moment.
 What had only been a creator-and-created relationship was now totally different.
 The creator became like the created so that he could know our human experience.

 That brings us back to the question of how we care for our soul.
 I would suggest that we cannot care for the soul, as if it is disembodied.
 We can’t separate the spiritual part from the physical part.
 They are intimately linked.

 What you do in your body affects your soul and spirit.
 And vice-versa.
 If you do not care for your body, to the point where your body is affected negatively, you will automatically be affecting your spiritual side negatively too.
 You cannot affect one without affecting the other.
 Likewise, if you do not tend to your soul, to the point where your soul is affected negatively, you will automatically be affecting your physical body as well.
 We are embodied souls!